Human Wave: Modeling P and S Waves

 - This version of the activity was improved by ShakeAlert and further changes in the future are possible.

-- Original IRIS webpage for this activity
+- Original IRIS webpages for this Activity and Video

 - Contact ANGLE with questions or comments.